| | |

 Stinger

-• A queen’s stinger is barbless so she can reuse it without injury.
-In saying that, the queen rarely stings and mostly saves it for fighting other queens.
+- A queen’s stinger is barbless, so she can reuse it without injury.
+In saying that, the queen rarely stings and mainly saves it for fighting other queens.

-• Workers have a barbed stinger which usually results in death once it is used.
+- Workers have a barbed stinger, which usually results in its death after use.

 Wax glands

 Worker bees possess glands under the abdomen that secrete four pairs of scales.
-It is released as a liquid that quickly hardens into a texture useful for building out the hive.
+It is released as a liquid that quickly hardens into a texture for hive building.

 Young worker bees can produce roughly 16 scales in 24 hours.
 It takes a lot of bees to create a beehive – to make one gram of wax, 1000 scales are needed!